 - Echelbarger-Sherman Faculty Award - Recipients are selected by a committee chaired by the Vice President of Instruction.

 The Foundation awards scholarships to Edmonds Community College students 1 time per year for tuition, books and fees for the next school year.
 The application typically opens in winter quarter and is due during spring quarter.
 A short questionnaire determines student eligibility.
 All students are encouraged to apply.
 Typical scholarships range from $500-$2,500 and must be used in 1 academic year.
-Detailed information about scholarships can be found here: www.edcc.edu/foundation/scholarships.
+Find out more about scholarships.